nicardolesperanceqfogh-alt/Neural-Physics-Engine-demo-package/README.md

 This is closer to modelling physical causal relationships than to optimising agent behaviour.
 In essence, the core is a neurophysical engine that reconstructs the dynamics of the world from observations.

+# What should be included in this repository

+1) README.md — high-level description (this file).

+2) example_dataset.json — example dataset.

+3) 2025-10-27.07-17-47.mp4 — short render recording: goal setting → agent movement → contact with object → object reaction.